nathabee/PomoloBee/docs/WORKLOG.md

   - test plan for App . create checklist  [checklist](./Report/App_Test_ChecklistTemplate.md) and report template  [Template](./Report/App_Test_ReportTemplate.md)
   - started a android unit test phase on 2025-04-01
   - look for a solution to run the check list from github page
-  - create docs for the github page
+  - create docs for the github page (renamed documentation folder in docs and changed github hooks), add index.html. main.js, style.cs and multilanguage presentation.md
 - **Theme**: App developpement